TO BE PUBLISHED November 2025

 The conference will bring together stakeholders and policymakers to examine recommendations from the Independent Water Commission’s final report, and the way forward for implementation.

 Further areas for consideration include how responsibilities might be reallocated during the move to a new regulator, and how the transition can be managed clearly and effectively.
-The conference will also examine strategic considerations for coordination between regulatory bodies and government, and what forms of oversight might be needed to effectively address challenges including climate risks, cyber threats, and the deterioration of ageing infrastructure.
+The conference will also examine strategic considerations for coordination between regulatory bodies and government, and what forms of oversight might be needed to effectively address challenges, including climate risks, cyber threats, and the deterioration of ageing infrastructure.

 Consumer protections & public trust

 Delegates will assess what will be needed from proposed regulatory, planning, and legislative reforms to improve consumer protection and regain public trust in the water sector.
+We expect discussion to drawn on the Government’s decision to merge Ofwat with other regulatory bodies into a single water regulator, looking at implications for consumer accountability, representation in decision‑making, and expectations for company engagement with the public.

 Funding & finance